mrquincle/emd-suite/README.md

 Run in the `build` directory:

-	./emd-suite
+	./emd-suite --method shift

-This will generate several `.txt` files.
+This will generate several `.txt` files in the `output/shift` directory.
+The other method option is `default`.

 ## Visualization